AlejandroGorgues/AstroCabTools/docs/mrs_spec_chan_tutorial.rst

 THe posibility to hide the elements, as show in the last header, also applies to the spectra, which can be hidden.

-Above the canvas,it appears a component that correspond to a list element, which shows all the spectra selected with its corresponding redshift, but not only shows them, they can be hidden and removed from the specturm list (see FIgure X), which mean that tom make them appear on the canvas, they mus be selected again.
-TO give the possibility to do such options, two components were used:
+Above the canvas,it appears a component that correspond to a list element, which shows all the spectra selected with its corresponding redshift, but not only shows them, they can be hidden and removed from the specturm list (see :numref:`figure6`), which mean that tom make them appear on the canvas, they mus be selected again.
+To give the possibility to do such options, two components were used:

 * A checkbox, checked by default, that will show or hide the spectrum on the canvas.
 * A button with a "D" letter that will delete the spectrum from the list and remove it from the canvas.